isford/prime-solo-project-picky-penguin/Checklist.md

     [x]Start tally button clicked and navigates to Feeding page [x]Colonies button in navbar
         [x]Correctly navigating
-    [x]Penguins to go to PenguinList button in navbar []Button to view penguin details in Penguin List Page
+        []Need a button to go to AddColonyForm [x]Penguins to go to PenguinList button in navbar [x]Button to view penguin details in Penguin List Page